The SoA in Scotland (SoAiS) is a nation group of the Society of Authors.

 We offer a varied calendar of activities organised by a committee of volunteers and a staff coordinator.

-We send out a quarterly newsletter to members.
-If you would like to share your news for inclusion in a newsletter, please note the submissions deadlines below:
+We send a quarterly newsletter to members.
+If you would like to share your news (for inclusion in a newsletter) please email SoAinScotland@gmail.com and note the submissions deadlines below:

 - Spring issue: 15 February (covering end February to end May)